aptonic/dropzone4-actions/YouTube Download Audio.dzbundle/yt-dlp/README.txt

 [Release version] [PyPi] [Donate] [Matrix] [Discord] [Supported Sites] [License: Unlicense] [CI Status] [Commits] [Last Commit]

-yt-dlp is a youtube-dl fork based on the now inactive youtube-dlc.
-The main focus of this project is adding new features and patches while also keeping up to date with the original project
+yt-dlp is a feature-rich command-line audio/video downloader with support for thousands of sites.
+The project is a fork of youtube-dl based on the now inactive youtube-dlc.

--   NEW FEATURES
-    -   Differences in default behavior
 -   INSTALLATION
     -   Detailed instructions
+    -   Release Files
     -   Update
-    -   Release Files
     -   Dependencies
     -   Compile
 -   USAGE AND OPTIONS